 The course aims to:

-- increase knowledge and understanding of the biopsychosocial care pathway for trans and gender diverse people
+- increase your knowledge and understanding of the biopsychosocial treatments available to trans and non-binary people

-- provide opportunities to take your competencies forward using the new RCSLT national framework for trans and gender diverse voice and communication
+- provide opportunities to develop your awareness of trans cultural humility, and skills in voice and communication therapy fundamentals (with reference to RCSLT’s national framework for trans and gender diverse voice and communication)

-The course is suitable for Speech and Language Therapists (SLTs) at all levels – students in training, NQTs, developing and established specialists – starting out or continuing their journey of affirmative clinical practice with trans and gender diverse people, for SLTs with no experience of working with trans clients to those with experience needing to refresh and update their professional knowledge.
+The course is suitable for speech and language therapists (SLTs) at all levels – students in training, NQTs, developing and established specialists – starting out or continuing their journey into trans affirmative clinical practice; for SLTs with no experience of working with trans clients to those with experience needing to refresh and revise their professional knowledge.

-Gillie Stoneham is a leading Speech and Language Therapist in trans voice and communication, researcher and author.
-She combines her work at the ‘Charing Cross’ Gender Identity Clinic with her role a senior lecturer in speech and language therapy, teaching counselling and clinical communication skills, voice and leadership.
+Gillie Stoneham is a Consultant Speech and Language Therapist in trans voice and communication, lecturer, researcher and author.
+She has worked at London and Exeter GICs.
 She is a founder member of the RCSLT’s Clinical Excellence Network in trans voice and communication.
-Gillie is also a coach in voice and personal impact.
+Gillie is also a coach in voice, leadership and personal impact.